SadTob/timerbar/README.md

-# timerbar
+# TimerBar
-That minigame where you time a button press when a moving line intersects a highlighted section of a bar
+A mini-game about pressing 'Space' when a moving line intersects a target.
+It's that simple.
+Enjoy!

+### Download
+A compiled version of the game can be downloaded through the releases page, which contains some information about the application and how to run it.